Dream Phone Turned 25, So We Played It As Adults

 — Why do all players have the same Secret Admirer?
 Doesn’t that kind of pit women against each other for the affection of the same man?
 Meanwhile, this guy has girls chasing him down left and right.

-— These guys aren’t really hot — with the exception of Steve and Dan, who could honestly call me today if they wanted.
+— These guys aren’t hot, with the exception of Steve and Dan, who could honestly call me today if they wanted.

-— What age are these guys, anyway?
+— What age are they, anyway?
 Carlos looks like he could be my dad, while Bruce looks like someone's smarmy 12-year-old little brother.

-— We would 100% not date any of these guys today.
+— We would 100% not date any of these guys.
 Can you imagine dating a guy who only listed things he doesn’t like, or places he doesn’t hang out?
 It’s like that guy on Tinder who makes his entire profile about things he isn’t looking for.
-It’s so negative.
-Plus, this guy doesn’t eat pizza?
-That’s a dealbreaker.
-WE LIKE PIZZA.

 Our Dream Phone wishes satisfied, we packed up the board, the notepad of clues, and its tiny face cards of teenage boys.
 And now I get why it lived in the archives, why we ought not to have disturbed its memory.